tytydraco/yessleep/out/The_Hollowbend_Line_Part_1.md

 Grace shook her head slowly, unfazed.
 “Doubt it.
 These tracks haven’t seen a train in decades.
 The town they used to connect to was abandoned sometime in the ’90s.
 My dad said the whole place just sort of… died.”

 She fished a cigarette from the crumpled pack in her pocket and lit it with a practised flick.
 For a second, the lighter’s flame carved her face in sharp relief, highlighting her cheekbones, the slope of her nose, before it vanished again into the gloom.
+The warmth of the fire blends in with the natural caramel of her skin.
 The ember glowed faintly at the tip as she drew in a breath, then dulled as she exhaled a soft stream of smoke that mingled with the mist.

 I glanced around, trying to find some kind of landmark, something familiar.
 All I saw was fog.
 A faint hiss of drizzle met the gravel at our feet, and somewhere in the distance came a hollow echo, too far away to name, too close to ignore.